BairagiSaurabh/Cancer-Diagnosis/README.md

 An abnormal protein can cause cells to multiply uncontrollably and become cancerous.
 A mutation may be beneficial, harmful, or neutral.
 This depends where in the gene the change occurs.

 In this project, I have made a model which takes the features 'Gene', 'Variation' and with the help of clinical evidence (text data) it predicts the Cancer class.
-The dataset contains 9 different types of classes and hence the metric used to check the model performance is 'multi class log-loss' and based on the lowest log-loss that I have got after trying out multiple models, I finally use 'Logistic Regression' with Calibration for fitting the train data.
+The dataset contains 9 different types of classes and since in medical domain it is important to reduce false negatives, I have used the "F2 Score" metric to evaluate the model performance.
+I have used various methods to vectorize both categorical and text data to get high F2 score and also used multiple models to see the best one!

 ## Acknowledgements